 What To Pack

+Like we mentioned earlier in our Round Top travel guide, the weather can be unpredictable in Texas.
 In terms of packing for yourself…plan for any and all types of weather as we mentioned earlier, because it changes throughout the day.
-Pack layers, comfy closed-toe shoes (you’ll be walking on grass, rocks, mud, etc and on your feet ALL DAY), sunglasses, sunscreen, snacks and lots of water if you don’t want to stop for lunch (or wait in long lines at lunch time).
+Pack layers and comfy closed-toe shoes (you’ll be walking on grass, rocks, mud, etc and on your feet ALL DAY).
+Also, don’t forget sunglasses, sunscreen, snacks and lots of water if you don’t want to stop for lunch (or wait in long lines at lunch time).
 You could even keep a cooler in your car, and keep things chilled if you’re more of an on-the-go type.

 Planning Your Days

 Start your day right when the venues open.
-There isn’t much to do (or much open in Round Top or neighboring towns) prior to 9am, so plan on being out the door and at your first spot by 9am when they open.
+There isn’t much to do (or much open) prior to 9am, so plan on being out the door and at your first spot when they open.
 Check each venue ahead of time, because hours vary but are typically 9am-6pm by venue.

 Also, Round Top is the term largely used for the Antique Show, but technically the show is spread out over several towns spanning 20+ miles, with 75+ venues and 3,000+ vendors throughout Burton, Carmine, Round Top, Warrenton and Fayetteville.
-All that to say, try not to be overwhelmed for your first trip…our suggestion is to start at one of the spots on our guide above, and as you start driving along Hwy 237, you’ll see venue after venue and can pull over wherever it looks like a find!
+All that to say, try not to be overwhelmed for your first trip…our suggestion is to start at one of the spots on our guide above.
+As you start driving along Hwy 237, you’ll see venues and can pull over wherever you’d like!
 Everything, for the most part, is located along Hwy 237 so it makes it easy to get around and explore each day.

-We tried to finish up around 4pm each day, so we wouldn’t get stuck in the traffic crawl on Hwy 237 going in and out of town.
-It’s a 2-lane highway for the entire show span, and can take a little extra time if you leave town with the crowds at 6pm.
+We tried to finish up around 4pm each day.
+That way, we wouldn’t get stuck in the traffic crawl on Hwy 237 going in and out of town.
+It’s a 2-lane highway for the entire show span.
+Therefore, it can take a little extra time if you leave town with the crowds at 6pm.

 How to Pay

 Bring cash & checks.
 Although some vendors take credit cards, reception can be unreliable and spotty.
-We wrote checks for most of our bigger purchases, and used cash for smaller purchases, so everything was easier to track.
+We wrote checks for most of our bigger purchases, and used cash for smaller purchases.
+That way, everything was easier to track.
 There is access to ATMs at some sites, but to avoid searching for one, plan in advance!
 Stop by your local bank to grab cash before getting to Round Top, and bring lots of checks.

 That’s all for now!
-If we missed anything that you’re itching to know more about, feel free to ping us with any other questions you may have!
+Thanks for reading our Round Top travel guide.
+If we missed anything that you’re itching to know more about, feel free to ping us!
+We’re happy to answer any questions you may have.